Saturday, December 30, 2017

 ''The Humanist refuses to accept any Ten Commandments or other ethical precepts as immutable and universal laws never to be challenged or questioned.
 He bows down to no alleged supreme moral authority either past or present…But we can say…some ends justify some means.
 In getting at the ethical significance of a means-end situation, it is always necessary to be specific and inquire,‘Does this particular end or set of ends justify this particular means or group of means?''

 It is unsurprising that atheists openly reject the notion of objective moral laws, since they are living in rebellion to the God who created them.
 The above quoted statements are symptomatic of a puffed-up heart.
 If individuals get to determine their own moral law codes, then what happens when they contradict each other or themselves?
-How would such an idea not render the building a civilization impossible?
+How would such an idea not render the building of civilization impossible?

 Monday, December 11, 2017